 Calling all ocean explorers!
 Youth ages 8-14 can attend a themed STEM Night on campus at CCC&TI October 13 from 6-8 p.m.
 The 2022 4-H STEM challenge teaches youth about the interconnected nature between the ocean and humans.

 All enrolled 4-H’ers and are invited to attend 4-H Night at the Farm at Johnny Wilson Farm’s Pumpkin Patch on October 28 in the evening.
-More details will be provided closer to the event.
 Be sure to check in as you arrive.
 This event is hosted by the Livestock 4-H Club.

 Kids Voting – no registration

 This program is designed to empower young people to develop civic skills, learn about voting and participate in an election.
 It is non-partisan.
 We will use real candidates and cast votes, just like a real election.

 Voting will open online on October 20, and close on Election Day (November 8) at 7 p.m.

 (See results of the Kids Voting elections below, or request a PDF copy of the results by emailing firstname.lastname@example.org.)